 Healthcare has undergone many changes in the 21st century.
 With the advent of Covid-19, it may now be poised for even more radical changes.
-In the 20th century, doctors were exclusively in the drivers seat when it came to healthcare discussions.
+In the 20th century, doctors were exclusively in the driver's seat when it came to healthcare discussions.
 Like a taxi passenger, patients let the doctor take them to their destination.
-The patient journey has changed a lot in the past 20 years.
-And is poised for even greater changes starting now.
+However, in recent years, that patient journey has shifted towards giving patients more of a voice in the path they take to manage their health.

 My career researching healthcare began in 2000, when the scales were heavily tilted toward the doctor.
 In a focus group I observed in 2002, one CNS doctor suggested that when it came to their health, patients considered him God.
 And the rest of the doctors agreed!

 My how times have changed.
 Since then, DTC marketing has promoted patient involvement in medical discussions.
 And in many categories, this led to remarkable changes.
 Some believe that DTC marketing does more harm than good.
 This is not true.
-For example, DTC marketing changed the terminology of impotence to Erectile Dysfunction and demonstrated to patients that depression was based on chemical disorders that medication could treat.
+For example, DTC marketing has changed the terminology of impotence to Erectile Dysfunction and demonstrated to patients that depression was based on chemical disorders that medication could treat.
 With stigma around these medications reduced, treatment increased dramatically.
 As patients learned more about treatment options available to them, the dialogue between patients and doctors improved.
-Patients knew more about the questions to ask and the symptoms to be discussed.
+Patients knew more about what questions to ask and the symptoms to be discussed.
 They might even push back on doctors if the suggested solution did not make sense.